On the Mind, Consciousness, and the Subjects of Reality

 phenomenal consciousness, which is the difficult-to-define capacity for experience itself, of any sort, and is the topic of what Chalmers calls the

-hard problem of consciousness; though I find that topic significantly less substantial, and in a sense easier, and will cover it first in this essay.
+hard problem of consciousness; though I find that topic significantly less substantial, and in a sense easier, and will cover it last in this essay.

 On Phenomenal Consciousness